-The NEA Big Read and Little Read
+The NEA Big Read: Quincy

-The NEA Big Read is a program of the National Endowment for The Arts in partnership with Arts Midwest.
-Quincy Public Library was selected as one of 77 nationwide recipients for the NEA Big Read in a competitive grant process.
+The NEA Big Read, Quincy’s popular community read for all ages, will kick off Thursday, January 30, 2020, from 4 to 6:30 pm, at Quincy Public Library.
+Come pick up your free book and get ready for a month of exciting events!
+The NEA Big Read is a program of the National Endowment for the Arts in partnership with Arts Midwest.
+Quincy Public Library was selected as one of 78 nationwide recipients for the NEA Big Read in a competitive grant process.

 The Books and Authors